 OPEN SOURCE COMPLIANCE PROGRAM

-We'll begin this chapter with an overview of the core elements needed in a successful open source compliance program.
-This section, including Figure 4, will provide an overview of these essential elements.
+We begin this chapter with an overview of the core elements needed in a successful open source compliance program.
+Figure 4 (next page) provides an overview of these essential elements that we discuss throughout this chapter.